Conditions of residence for young au pairs from third countries

 The following documents must be attached to the application:

-When the application is approved, the applicant will receive a letter inviting them to make an appointment with the Immigration Directorate of the Ministry of Foreign and European Affairs in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
+When the application is approved, the applicant will receive a letter inviting them to make an appointment with the General Department of immigration of the Ministry of Home Affairs in order to have their photograph and fingerprints taken, which will be incorporated into the residence permit.
 The applicant may also bring a recent photograph compliant with OACI/ICAO standards ('biometric passport standards').

-A few days after the biometric data have been collected, the applicant can pick up the residence permit in person at the Immigration Directorate, by appointment.
+A few days after the biometric data have been collected, the applicant can pick up the residence permit in person at the General Department of immigration, by appointment.

 The residence permit takes the form of a chip card containing the biometric data.